pedrojmendoza/geofencing-workshop/simulating_device.md

 3. Copy the certificate and private key for the device to the same folder in your Cloud9 env where you have created the above file.
 Make sure you rename the file names to be *GeofencedDevice1.cert.pem* and *GeofencedDevice1.private.key*

-4. Download the root CA for the AWS IoT Core's certificate -> `curl https://www.amazontrust.com/repository/AmazonRootCA1.pem > root-CA.crt`
+4. Download the root CA for the AWS IoT Core's certificate by running `curl https://www.amazontrust.com/repository/AmazonRootCA1.pem > root-CA.crt`

-5. Start the device simulation (make sure you replace the placeholder with the correct endpoint from your AWS IoT Core, including region) -> `python spatialPub.py -e <YOUR-AWS-IOT-CORE-ENDPOINT> -r root-CA.crt -c GeofencedDevice1.cert.pem -k GeofencedDevice1.private.key`
+5. Start the device simulation (make sure you replace the placeholder with the correct endpoint from your AWS IoT Core, including region) by running `python spatialPub.py -e <YOUR-AWS-IOT-CORE-ENDPOINT> -r root-CA.crt -c GeofencedDevice1.cert.pem -k GeofencedDevice1.private.key`